SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

  </li>
 <ul>

-NEBU-M8G3-K-2.5-LE3: This is the connector attached to a Solenoid Valve
+<li> NEBU-M8G3-K-2.5-LE3: This is the connector attached to a Solenoid Valve </li>

 <ul>
 <li> This wire is connected on one end to the solenoid valve, the other end has 3 wires: black, blue and brown but only the blue and black ones are used. </li>
 <li>